MCLE Requirements

 Current MCLE compliance requirements

-For the compliance period ending March 29, 2026, and subject to the proportional requirements (State Bar Rule 2.72(C)(2)(c) and exceptions (State Bar Rule 2.54), licensees are required to complete and report 25 hours of MCLE within the three-year compliance period as follows:
+For the compliance period ending March 29, 2026, and subject to the proportional requirements (State Bar rule 2.72(C)(2)(c)) and exceptions (State Bar rule 2.54), licensees are required to complete and report 25 hours of MCLE within the three-year compliance period as follows:

-• At least 12.5 credit hours must be participatory credit hours
+- At least 12.5 credit hours must be participatory credit hours.

-For current and new MCLE credit requirements, a licensee may reduce the required 25 hours in proportion to the number of full months the licensee was inactive or exempt in the 36‐month compliance period, except that the requirements of paragraphs (B)(2)(a)(ii) and (B)(2)(a)(iii) may not be reduced to less than one hour each.
+For current and new MCLE credit requirements, a licensee may reduce the required 25 hours in proportion to the number of full months the licensee was inactive or exempt in the 36‐month compliance period, except that the requirements of paragraphs (B)(2)(a)(ii) and (B)(2)(a)(iii) may not be reduced to less than 1 hour each.
 Up to half the reduced hours may be self‐study.
 See MCLE credit tool for more information.

 2025 MCLE compliance requirements

-For the compliance period ending March 29, 2025, and subject to the proportional requirements (State Bar Rule 2.72(C)(2)(c) and exceptions (State Bar Rule 2.54), licensees are required to complete and report 25 hours of MCLE within the three-year compliance period as follows:
+For the compliance period ending March 29, 2025, and subject to the proportional requirements (State Bar rule 2.72(C)(2)(c)) and exceptions (State Bar rule 2.54), licensees are required to complete and report 25 hours of MCLE within the three-year compliance period as follows:

-• At least 12.5 credit hours must be participatory credit hours
+- At least 12.5 credit hours must be participatory credit hours.

 Information for specific groups